Embed This Data

-Ghana’s economic freedom score is 61.3, making its economy the 77th freest in the 2013 Index.
-Its overall score is 0.6 point better than last year due to improvements in investment freedom, the control of government spending, and fiscal freedom.
-Ghana is ranked 7th out of 46 countries in the Sub-Saharan Africa region, and its overall score has risen above the world average.
+Ghana’s economic freedom score is 63.0, making its economy the 71st freest in the 2015 Index.
+Its overall score is 1.2 points lower than last year, with improvements in freedom from corruption and monetary freedom outweighed by declines in the management of government spending, investment freedom, and labor freedom.
+Ghana is ranked 5th out of 46 countries in the Sub-Saharan Africa region, and its overall score remains above the world average.

-The top income and corporate tax rates are 25 percent.
-Other taxes include a value-added tax (VAT), a national health insurance levy, and a capital gains tax.
-The overall tax burden amounts to 12.1 percent of total domestic income, and government spending has fallen to the equivalent of 39.8 percent of GDP.
-The budget is in deficit, and public debt remains slightly over 40 percent of total domestic output.
+Ghana’s top individual and corporate income tax rates are 25 percent.
+Other taxes include a national insurance levy, a value-added tax, and a capital gains tax.
+The total tax burden equaled 17.1 percent of GDP in the most recent year.
+Public expenditures equal 31.2 percent of gross domestic product, and public debt equals 60 percent of domestic output.

 Recent regulatory reform measures have yielded reductions in bureaucracy, but progress in enhancing overall regulatory efficiency has lagged compared to other economies.
 Labor regulations have been under modernization, but informal labor activity remains significant.
 The government has reinstated a fuel-price adjustment mechanism to eliminate subsidies and has sharply increased electricity and water tariffs to reduce the fiscal deficit.